LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 Survey bots are like custom bots in many ways, most notably:

-* You work in Conversation Builder in much the same way that you do with a custom bot.
+* You work in Conversation Builder in the same, general way that you do with a custom bot.
 Create the survey bot and define its dialog flow, adding the interactions that meet your survey requirements.
 * You can preview survey bots.
 * You can create [versions and releases](conversation-builder-versions-releases.html) of survey bots.
+* Bot transcripts can be logged.

-There are a few, important ways that survey bots differ from custom bots:
+However, there are a few, important ways that survey bots differ from custom bots:

-* You can use only a subset of the standard interaction types in survey bots; unavailable interactions are hidden from view.
-Also, there are a few interactions that are only available to survey bots, namely, the CSAT, NPS, and FCR interactions.
+* There are a few interactions that are available only to survey bots, namely, the CSAT, NPS, and FCR interactions.
+* You can use only a subset of the standard interaction types in survey bots.
 * Survey bots have a few, additional bot settings that are specific to surveys.
 * You *don't* deploy survey bots by creating agent connectors and starting them.
-Instead, survey bots use a simpler and quicker "Publish" process.
+Instead, survey bots use a simpler and quicker "Publish" process, and the rest happens behind the scenes.

 All of these differences are discussed in more detail farther below.

 {: .important}
 There isn't a one-to-one correspondence between survey bots and custom bots.
 Survey bots are more like "manager" bots.
 You assign a skill or set of skills to a survey bot.
-When a conversation with a custom bot ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey.
+When a conversation ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey.
 In this way, a *single* survey bot is responsible for triggering surveys for *many* custom bots, all based on skill.

 ### Survey flow

-When a conversation with a custom bot ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey, and the bot sends the greeting message.
+When a conversation ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey, and the bot sends the greeting message.

 The bot then sends the survey questions one by one based on the survey bot's dialog flow.
 Upon each consumer response, the bot sends the next question based on the defined logic.